OnChainSurvivor/OnChainSurvivor/README.md

 Welcome to **OnChain Survivor** Official Repository !
 Congratulations on making it this far, You survived every hack, every rug, every fork and every twist in the crypto journey. 🚀💪 Keep pushing forward! 🌟🔥

  🌐🎮 The usage of AI in the development of this game is not just encouraged but considered mandatory.
-Fun, simplicity, decentralization, and openness are the foundational pillars of the project.
+Fun, simplicity, decentralization, and openness are the foundational pillars of the project!

 ## 🌟About Onchain Survivor🌟

 Onchain Survivor is a web-based top-down survival game that utilizes AI in tanden with Web3 technologies to enable a new kind of browser gaming experience.
 Players will navigate an AI generated environment to do what they do best...
 Survive!
 Onchain Survivor aims to combine the addictive gameplay of roguelite games with the innovative potential of generative AI and blockchain technology, creating a unique and engaging experience.
-Enjoy a dynamic and challenging survival experience set within the exciting world of blockchains.

 ## The problem & the solution: The Challenger system, Blockchain Integration 🔗 & Game Design 🏟️